Hiring employees can be a time consuming and expensive process.

-We have talked a lot about the importance and process to hire the right employee.
+We have talked a lot about the importance and process of hiring the right employee.

-However, it is also important to help staff acclimate to the new job, understand your expectations for them – with the ultimate goal of a long term relationship.
+However, it is also important to help staff acclimate to the new job, and understand your expectations for them – with the ultimate goal of a long-term relationship.

 According to SHRM, 25% of workers go through some sort of transition every year and employee turnover is expensive.

-Take the time to create an on-boarding program that truly helps new employees excel in their position.
+Take the time to create an onboarding program that truly helps new employees excel in their positions.

 1. Provide a Warm Welcome